NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 Client asserts:
 * call was successful
-* received SimpleResponse.username is not empty and is in the json key file used by the auth library.
-The client can optionally check the username matches the email address in the key file.
+* received SimpleResponse.username is in the json key file read from `--service_account_key_file`
 * response payload body is 314159 bytes in size
 * clients are free to assert that the response payload body contents are zero and comparing the entire response message against a golden response

 ### oauth2_auth_token

-This test is only for cloud-to-prod path and some implementations may run in GCE only.
+Similar to the other auth tests, this test is only for cloud-to-prod path.

 This test verifies unary calls succeed in sending messages using an OAuth2 token that is obtained out of band.
-For the purpose of the test, the OAuth2 token is actually obtained from a service account credentials or GCE credentials via the language-specific authorization library.
+For the purpose of the test, the OAuth2 token is actually obtained from the service account credentials via the language-specific authorization library.

-The difference between this test and the other auth tests is that it first uses the authorization library to obtain an authorization token.
+The difference between this test and the other auth tests is that rather than configuring the test client with ServiceAccountCredentials directly, the test first uses the authorization library to obtain an authorization token.

 The test
 - uses the flag `--service_account_key_file` with the path to a json key file downloaded from https://console.developers.google.com.
-Alternately, if using a usable auth implementation, it may specify the file location in the environment variable GOOGLE_APPLICATION_CREDENTIALS, *OR* if GCE credentials is used to fetch the token, `--default_service_account` can be used to pass in GCE service account email.
+Alternately, if using a usable auth implementation, it may specify the file location in the environment variable GOOGLE_APPLICATION_CREDENTIALS
 - uses the flag `--oauth_scope` for the oauth scope.
 For testing against grpc-test.sandbox.google.com, "https://www.googleapis.com/auth/xapi.zoo" should be passed as the `--oauth_scope`.